ZeroniaServer/RocketRidersWiki/gamemodes/duel.md

 **1v1 Duel Mode**
 ---

-## 🚧 This page is a **work in progress**. 🚧

-Check back later to see information about 1v1 Duel Mode!

 **1v1 Duel Mode** is a gamemode which pits two players against each other in a ranked best-of-three.
 1v1 server maps force the game to be played in this mode.

 ---